shibumi/cifs-exporter/README.md

 ## Samples

-Have a look in the `examples` directory
+Have a look on the `examples` directory